Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 A bustling Hong Kong street at night, with neon signs illuminating the scene and people walking past the various shops and businesses.

 Located right at the tip of the Kowloon peninsula, Tsim Sha Tsui (also known simply as TST) is one of the best choices if you’re visiting Hong Kong for the first time!
-The area is a top choice among tourists but also expats who have decided to make Hong Kong their home, largely due to the fact that TST has an authentic Chinese vibe to it.
+The area is a top choice among tourists and expats who have decided to make Hong Kong their home, largely because TST has an authentic Chinese vibe.

 If you choose to stay here or not, you will surely visit this part of the city during your trip.
 While you’re here, make sure to spend some time in Kowloon Park (map), visit the Avenue of Stars (the Chinese version of the Hollywood Walk of Fame), and snap a photo with the Bruce Lee statue.